-I am a Sir Henry Dale Research Fellow who is passionate about making a difference to people’s lives - with a focus on translating digital healthcare solutions into clinical practice.
+I am a Sir Henry Dale Fellow and Senior Research Fellow who is passionate about making a difference to people’s lives - with a focus on translating digital healthcare solutions into clinical practice.

 My research interests are in the automated analysis of medical images to study, diagnose and manage musculoskeletal disorders.
 I use methods from computer vision, machine learning and data science to develop accurate systems for outlining and analysing structures in widely used medical images such as radiographs.